kangjin97/GDS-SWE_LaterEatWhat/README.md

 - Node.js: A JavaScript runtime environment for server-side development.
 - Express.js: A minimal web application framework for Node.js.
-- MongoDB: A NoSQL database used for storing book and user information.
+- MongoDB: A NoSQL database used for storing suggestions and user information.
 - Mongoose: A MongoDB object modeling tool for Node.js.

 ## Installation and Setup